eraofchaos/eraofchaos.github.io/heroes/Dracon.md

 ---
 title: "Dracon"
 permalink: /heroes/Dracon/
-excerpt: "Dracon is considered a magical prodigy by many of his elders.
+excerpt: "Era of Chaos Dracon.
+Dracon.
+Dracon is considered a magical prodigy by many of his elders.
 His goal in life is to become history's greatest dragonslayer."
 heroID: 61202
 last_modified_at: 2021-02-19
 locale: en